floooh/floooh.github.io/_posts/2021-12-06-z80-instruction-timing.md

 This is the reason why maskable interrupts are delayed until the end of the instruction that follows **EI**.

-**EI** also explicitely supresses masked interrupts in the second half of its opcode fetch machine cycle.
-This is why masked interrupts are not triggered during a sequence of **EI** instructions:
+**EI** also explicitely supresses maskable interrupts in the second half of its opcode fetch machine cycle.
+This is why maskable interrupts are not triggered during a sequence of **EI** instructions:

 ```